urban-tep/DDF-SDD/source/deployment/inter-constraint.rst

 Network support constraints
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- Internal bandwidth to Catalogues and data stores
+- Internal bandwidth to catalogues and data stores
-- External bandwidth to users for GeoServer, Web Portal, and Data Stores
+- External bandwidth to users for GeoServer, Web portal, and data stores
 - External Bandwidth with data providers
 - External Bandwidth with ICT resource provider